Biography

 • Enhanced institutional approaches to supporting Black women academics and students through leadership initiatives of the Black Women's academy, including mentorship of Black women and facilitating Black Women's writing development.

-• Supported national conversations on race, identity and healthcare through media consultancy on the award winning 'We are Black and British'.
+• Supported national conversations on race, identity and healthcare through media consultancy on the award-winning 'We are Black and British'.

-• Strengthened academic standards and ethical governance through her roles in Senate, HREC and Academic conduct.
+• Strengthened academic standards and ethical governance through her roles in Senate, HREC and Academic Conduct.

 Invited lectures